-[00:13:45] MK (assumed – see [00:24:27]) with Debrie Interview camera and tripod on his shoulder walks past a poster for ‘The Awakening of a Woman’, 1927, dir.
-Fred Sauer.
-This poster also appears earlier in the film, and in the reflected panning view of Strastnaya Square [00:18:30].
-The film was showing in Moscow at the time of the filming in early June 1928 at the ‘Hermitage’, ‘Horn’ and ‘Union’ Cinemas (Pravda advertisements) but none looks like the building in the screenshot so the location has not been found.
-The cinema may have been in Kyiv, but this is not confirmed by Mykhailo Kalnitsky.
+[00:13:45] MK with Debrie Interview camera and tripod on his shoulder walks past a poster for ‘The Awakening Woman’.
+This poster also appears earlier in the film, and in the reflected panning view of Strastnaya Square [00:18:30], but it isn’t clear where this scene is located.

 [00:13:49] Strastnaya Square, Moscow.
 The Pushkin statue is concealed on the right (moved to the centre of the re-planned square in 1950).
-Most likely filmed with the 21cm telephoto lens from the Monastery opposite.
+Filmed with a telephoto lens from the Monastery opposite?

-A contemporary wider angle view of the square and Pushkin statue (centre).
+A similar wide angle view of the square and Pushkin statue (centre).

 A terrifying looking ascent (probably not with the 10kg camera inside the case) though there does seem to be a rudimentary safety cable alongside the rungs (below)!